 Float past historic riverside villages and the nation's oldest existing wire cable suspension bridge, the Roebling Aqueduct.
 Imagine what life on the river would have been like during the bustling days of the Delaware & Hudson Canal as you enjoy the peaceful and pristine present-day setting.

-Bring your own kayak, canoe or raft (don't forget life jackets and paddles!) and set off from Pennsylvania public boat launches along the Upper Delaware in Buckingham, Callicoon, Narrowsburg, Damascus or Lackawaxen.
+Bring your own kayak, canoe, or raft (don't forget life jackets and paddles!) and set off from Pennsylvania public boat launches along the Upper Delaware in Buckingham, Callicoon, Narrowsburg, Damascus, or Lackawaxen.
 Going fishing?
 You'll find trout, bass, walleye, eels, and shad in the Delaware Highlands.

 Lander's River Trips